Mingong (deity)

-Mingong (憫公) is a Chinese deity and the right attendant of the bodhisattva Kṣitigarbha.
+Mingong (憫公) is a Buddhist layman and the right attendant of the bodhisattva Kṣitigarbha.
 His son also entered the way of the bodhisattva and became his disciple and the left attendant, Daoming.
 Mingong was one of the earliest converts to Buddhism and ordained by the Buddha.

 Legend

 According to the local tradition, Mingong was a wealthy elderly man and landowner of the Mount Jiuhua.
 He was a very kind hearted person and enjoyed giving donations.
 When Dizang (Kṣitigarbha) arrived at Mount Jiuhua and requested permission to use Jiuhua for his practice, Mingong offered to give him the land.
 Dizang replied that he needed only as much land as his monk's cloak would cover.
 Surprised at Dizang's reserve, Mingong nonetheless agreed to the bargain.
 But when Dizang placed his cloak on the mountain it covered all nine peaks.